awsdocs/amazon-workmail-administration-guide/doc_source/migration_overview.md

 # Migrating to Amazon WorkMail<a name="migration_overview"></a>

 You can migrate to Amazon WorkMail from Microsoft Exchange, Microsoft Office 365, G Suite Basic \(formerly Google Apps for Work\), and many other platforms by working with one of our partners\.
-For more information about our partners, see [Migrate to Amazon WorkMail for Free](https://aws.amazon.com/workmail/details/)\.
+For more information about our partners, see [Amazon WorkMail Features](https://aws.amazon.com/workmail/features/)\.

 **Topics**
 + [Step 1: Create or Enable Users in Amazon WorkMail](#create_enable_users)